Top tips for bottle feeding

 - If baby has not finished the bottle, throw away any unused milk regardless if it is formula or breast milk.

-For advise on how to make the baby bottle
+You may also want to check the advice on how to make baby bottle

 The Baby expert’s advise on feeding baby

 Read more about how to control temperature when warming bottles in the microwave